Wilco Louw: Harlequins

-On 13 February 2020 Louw's signing for the 2020–21 season was announced by English Premiership Rugby club Harlequins.
+On 13 February 2020, Louw's signing for the 2020–21 season was announced by English Premiership Rugby club Harlequins.
 He started in the Premiership final and scored a try against Exeter on 26 June 2021 as Harlequins won the game 40-38 in the highest scoring Premiership final ever.

 Vodacom Bulls

 In July 2023, Louw returned to Pretoria, having signed with the Vodacom Bulls for the United Rugby Championship 2023-2024 season.

-On the move, Louw said, “It is exciting to be going back to South Africa and to be reunited with the Vodacom Bulls, I had an unbelievable time at Harlequins with great memories and hopefully we can make some great memories in Pretoria too.”
-He has expressed hopes of helping bring a championship home to the Bulls: “My rugby career started at the Bulls and I think it’s every rugby player’s dream to win a few trophies in their career, so I am very keen to join the team and work with great players and coaches to make that dream our reality.”
+Louw expressed his enthusiasm regarding his return to South Africa and his reunion with the Vodacom Bulls.
+He noted that because his professional career began with the franchise, he is highly motivated to collaborate with the team's athletes and coaching staff to pursue championship titles.

 International

 Louw was called up to the Springboks for the 2017 Rugby Championship following Coenie Oosthuizen's broken arm.
 Louw made his debut for the Springboks off the bench in the final round of the tournament which was a 24–25 loss to New Zealand.